OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:3

-The foolish ones took their lamps but did not take any extra oil with them.
+The foolish ones took their lamps but did not bring any additional oil with them.

 ## Matthew 25:4